 We’ll have a Common House to serve as the central social space for the cohousing community; a Common House is really the heart of a cohousing community.
-The plan for our common house is to have a large kitchen and dining area suitable for shared meals.
-We also hope to have a children’s play room, a lounge area, a guest room and possibly a workshop, if space allows.
-We will agree as a community on the design and facilities to be included.
+Our common house will have a large kitchen and dining area suitable for shared meals.
+We also have space dedicated for a children’s play room, a lounge/meeting area, a guest room and a workshop.
+We will also have a 2,000+ square foot rooftop deck.
+We will agree as a community on the design, function, and furnishings of these spaces.

 How are shared facilities like the Common House paid for?